ChrisBuilds/throw/README.md

 ![catch_output](https://github.com/ChrisBuilds/throw/assets/57874186/e3fc8192-ec86-49a5-8521-886977168e94)

 ## Extra Implementation Details
 * The black screen shown between each grid of colors is actually two alternating shades of black that are used to help synchronize the catch program.
 If catch sees the same shade twice, it knows it missed a cycle.
+If Catch captures multiple frames without a syncronization frame, it treats those frames as representing the same data.
 * Each cell in the grid was still experiencing compression artifacts.
 However, by examining every pixel in the cell, the most common color ended up being the correct color.
 Each cell often contained over 400 slight variations of the intended color.
 * Catch takes screenshots as fast as the system will process.
 This allows it to take many captures of the same data.
 The synchronization colors mentioned above help prevent duplicate data.
 Additionally, video compression tends to produce a higher quality image when the data doesn't change between frames.
 Often the third or fourth frame of a given grid cycle will have the most accurate color representation.
 Catch will look at all frames between synchronization frames and average the colors to find the most likely correct color.
-* The data was hashed on both side to allow for comparisons.
+* The data is hashed on both side to allow for comparisons.
-* Any missed cycles (detected using the sync colors) were marked in the data and a note was provided after the transfer to allow for manual review.
+* Any missed cycles (detected using the sync colors) are marked in the data and a note is provided after the transfer to allow for manual review.